 2. How long should I wear a cervical collar?

-4. When should I consult a neurosurgeon?
+5. When should I consult a neurosurgeon for neck pain?

 Stroke Risk Factors (2025): Early Warnings You Shouldn’t Ignore